-The RAPID/MOCHA array collects a data set unique in vertical resolution and duration (Cunningham et al., 2007) that lets us test hypotheses developed theoretically and numerically with what we observe in the real ocean.
-Compared to moorings used in a previous study (Wunsch, 1997), the RAPID/MOCHA data have 3-5 times higher vertical resolution and resolve periods 2-4 times longer than typical for moored ob-
+The Rapid/MOCHA array collects a dataset unique in vertical resolution and duration (Cunningham et al., 2007) that lets us test hypotheses developed theoretically and numerically with what we observe in the real ocean.
+Compared to moorings used in a previous study (Wunsch, 1997), the Rapid/MOCHA data have 3-5 times higher vertical resolution and resolve periods 2-4 times longer than typical for moored observations.
+Our analysis focuses on perturbations that span the water column and that can be consistently extracted from 5.5 years of observations.

-25 servations.
 The fortuitous placement of these moorings spanning a subtropical basin gives insight into the pathways of planetary waves on a basin scale.
 Characterizing the wave signals across the basin will suggest the forcing regions, mechanisms, and energy transport of such features.

 Here we develop a technique to fit vertical modes to the hydrographic measurements and illustrate how it allows interpretation of the data.
 The use of theoretically derived vertical modes provides a dynamical framework for interpretation.
-Further, given the goal of the array to measure the Atlantic meridional overturning circulation, the influ-5 ence of full water-column signals to this large-scale transport is investigated A follow-up analysis will consider waves in terms of their energy content (Szuts, 2011).
+Further, given the goal of the array to measure the Atlantic meridional overturning circulation, the influence of full water-column signals to this large-scale transport is investigated.

 The article sequentially treats the following topics: data sources (Sect.
 2); theory of vertical modes (Sect.
 3); numerics of the decomposition (Sect.
 4); an evaluation of the signal reconstructed from the decomposition and its consistency with altimetric sea surface height (SSH) (Sect.
 5); interpretation and implications of our results (Sect.
-6);
+6); and a brief conclusion (Sect.
+7).